devWeslei/Currency_Converter/README.md

 ## Functionalities
--The APP includes API with json to show updated currency value.
+-The APP includes API with Json to show updated currency value.